project-poodle/poodle/design.md

 - each attribute group stores metadata for up to 64 files
   - 320 * 64 = 20KB

-- base table key is 8 bytes inode id for the directory
+- base Tablet key is 8 bytes inode id for the directory
   - maximum 256 attribute groups from 0x00 to 0xff under each key
   - each shard can store up to 64 * 256 = 16K file metadata

-- __one__ byte extended key can be appended to the table key
+- __one__ byte extended key can be appended to the Tablet key
-  - a bit map of 32 bytes (256 bits) is stored with base table key to indicate which child key is used
+  - a bit map of 32 bytes (256 bits) is stored with base Tablet key to indicate which child key is used
   - each extended key can have up to 256 attribute groups similar to the base key